 Here’s a Quik example shot by our manual’s contributors Chow How Ban and Thasong Asvasena inside a Thai temple during a traditional hammer massage.

-If you own an iPhone, one of the most popular apps for creating simple videos is iMovie.
-For online video, it is a quick, efficient editing app.
+If you own an iPhone, iMovie is one of the most popular apps for creating simple videos.
+It lacks some functions of professional apps, but for quick, simple edits, it is excellent.
+Note: iMovie exports files at 30fps, so it is not suitable for television journalists in PAL countries.
 Watch the following tutorial to understand all its functions.

-While the titles are limited in iMovie, and captions aren’t available, you can add these later in a different app – like Gravie or DIY Subtitle.
+While the titles are limited in iMovie, and captions aren’t available, you can add these later in a different app – like VN.

-Quik and iMovie are great apps to get you started, and they’re both free.
+VN, GoPro Quik and iMovie are great apps to get you started.
+They’re all free, and both VN and GoPro Quik work on iOS and Android.
 But there are lots of other apps to explore – many of which are also free or inexpensive – to give exactly the look you need for your video.

 In this simple editing section of the Manual, we’ve touched on just a handful of apps.
 There’s more information and a download link for every app in our ‘Mojo Manual – All the Apps‘ section.